 In prior years the organization was the recipient of a bequest of \$302,410 that was restricted for the purpose of the acquisition of land for a nature reserve or wildlife sanctuary.
 Investment income, net of trust expenses and investment fees, is available to the organization for operational purposes.
 In certain prior years disbursements were made to a third party related to the purchase of a nature reserve.
-The remaining balance of \$2,410 (2013 - \$2,410) is being held for final distribution.
+The remaining balance of \$2,410 (2016 - \$2,410) was being held for final distribution.
+During the 2017 fiscal year the balance of \$2,410 was deemed to require no further action and was transferred to unrestricted net assets.